Dodge Ram 2500 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance prices for a Dodge Ram 2500 are $1,186 every 12 months including full coverage.
-Comprehensive insurance costs around $198, collision costs $274, and liability costs around $534.
-A policy with only liability insurance costs as low as $588 a year, with a high-risk policy costing $2,556 or more.
-Teenage drivers pay the most at $4,746 a year or more.
+The average insurance rates for a Dodge Ram 2500 are $1,186 a year including full coverage.
+Comprehensive insurance costs around $198, collision costs $274, and liability is $534.
+Buying just liability costs around $588 a year, with insurance for high-risk drivers costing $2,556 or more.
+Teens cost the most to insure at $4,746 a year or more.

 Average premium for full coverage: $1,186

-Prices include $500 policy deductibles, 30/60 split liability limits, and includes medical and UM/UIM coverage.
-Rates include averaging for all 50 U.S. states and for different Ram 2500 trim levels.
+These estimates include $500 comprehensive and collision deductibles, liability coverage up to 30/60, and includes uninsured/under-insured motorist coverage.
+Prices are averaged for all 50 U.S. states and for different Ram 2500 trim levels.

-For the average 40-year-old driver, insurance rates for a Dodge Ram 2500 go from the cheapest price of $588 for just liability insurance to a much higher rate of $2,556 for a high-risk insurance policy.
+For an average driver, Dodge Ram 2500 insurance rates go from the low end price of $588 for your basic liability-only policy to a much higher rate of $2,556 for a high-risk driver policy.

-Where you live can make a big difference on the price of insurance.
-Areas with sparse population are statistically proven to have more infrequent comprehensive and collision claims than densely populated cities.
+Choosing to live in a large city can make a big difference on the price of insurance.
+Areas with sparse population are shown to have lower incidents of comprehensive and collision claims than cities with more traffic congestion.

-These rate differences highlight why anyone shopping for car insurance should compare prices for a specific zip code and their own driving history, instead of making a decision based on average rates.
+The examples above highlight why anyone shopping for car insurance should compare rates quotes for a specific zip code, instead of making a decision based on averaged prices.

 Use the form below to get customized rates for your location.